Decals on back5148 viewsI finally got the Decals on the truck.

 Just pop out the glovebox, and remove the panel behind it.

 That uncovers the core.
-(1 votes)

 Motor wiring, Series5118 viewsAfter discussing things with several people, I decided to wire the motors in series.